 Observation mode is specifically the state that is not dominated by any particular mode.
 Observation mode allows us to balance the other modes.

-Observation often leads to the sensation mode because it tends to shut down the other modes.
+Observation often leads to the sensation/action mode because it tends to shut down the other modes.
 Once in sensation mode a return to observation mode can be accomplished by ceasing to attend to sensations.
 Pure observation mode entails relaxing and not attending to anything.

 As an example of mode switching try relaxing with your eyes shut.
 You may find yourself attending to a fragment of inner speech, this might turn on relationship planning mode.
 Your attention lapses and the relationship planning mode will just continue.
 To switch off relationship planning mode you need to attend to it, to listen carefully to the words of inner speech.
 This briefly interrupts the inner speech and returns you to observation mode.
 If you immediately attend again to the next unconsciously generated tranche of inner speech you will switch back to relationship planning mode.
 This shows why the general planning mode, in which inner speech is mixed with imaginings and all of this is checked and re-processed, is difficult to sustain because it involves repeatedly attending to inner speech and imaginings, each new attention being a possible branch point to another mode.